membrane/api-gateway/com.predic8.membrane.core/examples/router/rest2soap/README.txt

 </request>

 As you see there are elements for the HTTP headers too.
 This allows an XSLT stylesheet to reference HTTP headers when constructing the SOAP envelope in the next step.
-The stylesheet that is used to transform the XML document into a SOAP message is referenced by the map entry "requestXSLT".
+The stylesheet that is used to transform the XML document into a SOAP message is referenced by the mapping attribute "requestXSLT".
 In our example the stylesheet looks like the following:

 <xsl:stylesheet version="1.0" xmlns:xsl="http://www.w3.org/1999/XSL/Transform"